The core of all conversion services.

-The last element you can play with in ATC is the Plugin specification.
-This is the way to tell foxer currency calculator the provider to use when converting a table.
+The last element you can play with in an ATC conversion is the Plug-in specification.
+This is the way to tell foxer which provider to use when converting a table.
 To do so, just set the subscription code on the very first cell of the table, for example: ECB for European Central Bank.
 If you don’t specify it, it will use the one currently selected in the converter.

 About date format

 ATC technology tries to determine the date convention used in a table by checking all valid options, and usually gets it right as long as the format is consistent.
 The only case where failing is possible is in dual interpretations, where interchangeable month and day give a valid date.

 Examples for this are 01-06-2022 and 10-09-2022.
 In this case, user intervention may be needed by clicking on the date format that appears at the top right of the pop up, until the desired format is shown.

 Accepted formats are ddmmyy / mmddyy / yyyymmdd with any of the following separators: “-/.“.
 For the yyyymmdd format, year should be 4 digits.

 For foxer, the only valid table delimiters for rows and columns, are End of line (cr+lf) and Tabulator (#8) characters, and standard html tokens for table row and table cell.